gkantsidis/re2c/Win32/README.md

 the identical names, and otherwise we would have conflicts.
 Separating them to different projects solves this problem, but may reduce the opportunities for global program optimizations (this should not really be a big problem).

+We follow the same approach of compiling to static libraries for `util` as well.
+The motivation is to simplify the `re2c.bootstrap` and `re2c` projects.